Tagore-Duppala/RideEase/README.md

 ![Ride Booking Application (1)](https://github.com/user-attachments/assets/eb10e727-9bf3-4a94-a215-ff7b58bdcf80)

 # Why I Created This Project:
-FoodCart reflects my passion for coding and my commitment to developing practical solutions that can have a positive impact on users' daily lives.
-It’s a project that merges my technical skills with my enthusiasm for solving real-world problems in the food industry.
+RideEase reflects my passion for coding and my commitment to developing practical solutions that can have a positive impact on users' daily lives.
+It’s a project that merges my technical skills with my enthusiasm for solving real-world problems in transportation.

 # Getting Started:
 ## Prerequisites: